The Sierra Nevada Ski Resort, the only ski resort in Andalucia |

 Skiing in Andalucia - Sierra Nevada

-The length of the ski season varies according to weather conditions, but typically lasts from late November to late April.
+The length of the ski season varies according to weather conditions, but typically runs from late November to late April.

 Sierra Nevada, the only ski resort in Andalucia, and Europe's southernmost is located at Pradollano in the Sierra Nevada Mountains, about 30 km south-east of Granada city.
 Sierra Nevada is also the name of a large National Park which is popular with walkers and tourists, especially in the summer months.
 Read more about the Sierra Nevada Natural Park.
 This page refers to Sierra Nevada as a ski resort and catch up with the Ski News.